LizzyFox-code/BrgContainer/README.md

  - write instance data by index and material property id
  - set current instance count (by default it is zero)

-P.S.: The batch instance data buffer supports of the Burst package.
+Note that the batch instance data buffer supports the Burst package.

 **Read instance data**:
 ```c#